azimuth-cloud/azimuth-config/docs/CAPI-mgmt/01-prerequisites.md

 <!-- prettier-ignore-start -->
 !!! tip
-    It is recommended to have a project for each concrete environment that is being deployed, particularly for high-availability (HA) deployments.
+    It is recommended to have a separate OpenStack project for each concrete environment that is being deployed, for example a staging and production CAPI management clusters, particularly for high-availability (HA) deployments.
 <!-- prettier-ignore-end -->

 ## Application Credential